Bastardkb/bastardkb.github.io/fw/lcd.md

 # Introduction

-The Dilemma V3 and Dilemma MAX V3 can accomodate an LCD module.
-It has default behaviour, like showing the layer, mods, scrolling DPI and sniping toggles.
+The Dilemma V3 and Dilemma MAX V3 can accommodate an LCD module.
+It has default behavior, like showing the layer, mods, scrolling DPI and sniping toggles.

 It requires custom code, that is stored in a [module][module].